microsoft/BUILD25-LAB331/docs/docs/lab-3-reflection.md

 ## **Lab Excercise**

 1. Examine the **reflection_instructions** in `prompts.py` and see how this is used to prompt the model to generate a thoughtful follow up query.
-2. Run the following command to visualize how the SummaryStae is updated using LangGraph, run the following command:
+2. With each function (node) the state is updated.
+Run the following command to visualize how this is done using LangGraph:

     ```python
     python lab3a_reflection.py